CosimoRaugei/Advanced-Period-Detection-and-Stabilization-for-Large-Scale-Discrete-Time-Homogeneous-Markov-Chains/AlgorithmsRepository.md

 # Algorithms in C++, MATLAB, and Python

 This repository contains the source code for the two key algorithms implemented in C++, MATLAB, and Python.
+Code has been documented with ChatGPT to make it more readable

 ### 1. n Algorithm Period Stabilization
 - [`n_algorithm_period_stabilization.cc`](https://github.com/CosimoRaugei/BscThesis-Algorithms-Raugei-Torti/blob/main/BscThesis_MC%20copy/n_algorithm/n_algorithm_period_stabilization.cc)